C3n7ral051nt4g3ncy/Tiberian_Order_Writeup/README.md

 # How I solved this in less than 10 minutes

-My Go To Tool is [Aperi'Solve](https://www.aperisolve.com), it's a gem of a tool, and always the first one I go to for image analysis.
+My *Go To Tool* for image analysis is [Aperi'Solve](https://www.aperisolve.com), it's a gem of a tool, and always the first one I go to.
 I also solved a challenge on the 404 CTF organised by the DGSE with Aperi'Solve.

 First I submitted the image, and got no results, the great thing about Aperi'Solve is that it stores who came and when, and what passwords were tried.
-I saw that 1920 was tried, Aperi'Solve won't tell you if it works however!
-But it came back to me that the initial mission briefing said that `1920 is highly important`, which can be classed as a hint.
+I saw that the pw:``1920 was tried, Aperi'Solve won't tell you if the password works, but from seeing 1920, it came back to me that the initial mission briefing said that `1920 is highly important`, which can be classed as a hint.

 We can see 9 people uploaded, and common password was 1920.